Lead information

 Frequent asked questions about lead

 Lead is a toxic metal.
 Elevated levels of lead can cause serious health problems.
 Pregnant women, infants and young children are typically more vulnerable to lead in drinking water than the general population.
-You cannot smell or taste lead.
-Diluted lead is not visible to the naked eye.
+You cannot smell or taste lead, but there are reliable methods to test for it.

 No, this kind of incident is unlikely to happen here for a number of reasons.
-Lead in drinking water is primarily from materials associated with lead in water distribution pipes and home plumbing.
-In the 1990s, EBMUD replaced all known lead service lines in our system and we continue to remove lead materials whenever they are found.
-We also maintain an active corrosion control program to reduce lead leaching from water mains.
+Lead in drinking water comes from materials containing lead such as service lines and home plumbing.
+EBMUD used to have some lead service lines, but these have all been replaced we continue to remove lead materials (such as small fittings) whenever they are found.
+We also maintain an active corrosion control program to reduce lead leaching from pipes.

-EBMUD takes lead exposure seriously and has over the last decade taken proactive steps to promote lead-free faucets and fixtures.
-A public health campaign spearheaded by EBMUD resulted in the passage of California law (AB 1953-Chan) to reduce the lead content standard for drinking water plumbing from 4 percent to 0.25 percent.
+EBMUD takes lead exposure seriously and has taken proactive steps to promote lead-free faucets and fixtures.
+A public health campaign spearheaded by EBMUD resulted in the passage of a California law (AB 1953-Chan) to reduce the lead content standard for drinking water plumbing from 4 percent to 0.25 percent.
 In 2011, President Obama signed into law a national “Get the Lead Out” bill, modeled after California’s law.

-EBMUD collects water samples from homeowners’ taps every year as required by federal and state law.
+EBMUD collects water samples from homeowners’ taps every three years as required by federal and state law.
 Participants are chosen based on their homes’ year of construction, taking into consideration the possibility of lead within the structures’ pipelines.
-Those test results have always shown EBMUD to be in compliance with federal and state laws.
+Those test results have consistently shown EBMUD to be in compliance with federal and state laws.

 To view EBMUD’s latest Annual Water Quality Report, click here.
 If you would like a report mailed to you, email us at custsvc@ebmud.com or call 510-986-7555.

-Although we removed all known lead service lines from our system years ago, we want to empower you to test the plumbing in your home or business if you suspect it may expose you to lead.
 At no cost to you, you may request a voucher for a certified lab to test your tap water.
+More information about EBMUD's free lead sample voucher program is here.
 Request a lead voucher by calling Customer Service at 1-866-403-2683 or email custsvc@ebmud.com.

 Additional resources

-There are other steps you can take.
-If your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing the lines.
+There are steps you can take to reduce your exposure to lead in drinking water.
+If your water has been sitting for several hours or overnight, you can minimize the potential for lead exposure by flushing the lines.
 Run your faucet for 30 seconds to 2 minutes before using water for drinking or cooking (capture and reuse this water for other uses such as watering ornamental plants), and avoiding consuming water from the hot water tap, where lead is more likely to be present.
 You can find more guidance at DrinkTap.org.

 Old faucets, especially those made before 1986, can be a source of lead in drinking water.
 If you live in an unincorporated part of Alameda County, you may be eligible to receive help with minor home repairs including plumbing.
 More information is availalbe here.